aadzz1862/AWSFileProcessor/README.md

 Create the lambda using the pyhton code from `Lambda/pocuploadfunction/lambda_function.py`

-Detailed configuration for this lamba is availbe on the yaml file `pocuploadfunction.yaml`
+Detailed configuration for this lamba is available on the yaml file `pocuploadfunction.yaml`

 This lambda have a layer created for the dependecy package for nanoid 2.0.0 python package